 Optimization and Performance: Improve Your Video Visibility on Facebook

 Uploading a video on Facebook is only the first step; the real success lies in its ability to reach the right audience, catch their attention and generate engagement.
-This process requires a targeted optimization strategy, which takes into account both Facebook algorithm preferences and user behavior.
+This process requires a targeted optimization strategy, which takes into account both Facebook algorithm preferences and user behaviour.
 Ignoring these aspects means risking that your content, however of quality, is lost in the incessant flow of information.

 Titles and Descriptions: The Volta Key for Discoverability and Intrigue

-The title of your video is the first element that captures attention and must be both attractive, descriptive and optimized for research (SEO).
+The Title of your video is the first element that captures attention and must be both attractive, descriptive and optimized for research (SEO).
 Use relevant keywords that your audience might look for.
 For example, instead of a generic ‘My trip’, opt for ‘Exploring the Amalfi Coast: Tips and Hidden Gems’.
 This not only informs you better, but increases the likelihood that the video appears in the internal searches of Facebook.
-The description, instead, it is your space to deepen.
+The DescriptionInstead, it is your space to deepen.
 Provide context, tell the story behind the video, include a clear call-to-action (e.g. Click on the link to learn more, ‘Leave a comment with your opinion’) and use relevant hashtags.
-Hashtags not only increase unbeatableness, but link your content to broader conversations.
+Hashtags not only increase the undiscoverability, but link your content to broader conversations.
 If the video is long, consider adding a time index in the description to help viewers navigate.
 A rich and well structured description not only likes the algorithm, but also provides a better user experience.

 Captivating Miniatures: The ‘Clickbait’ Positive

-The length optimal video on Facebook varies depending on format and target.
+The Length optimal video on Facebook varies depending on format and target.
 For the main feed, longer videos (2-5 minutes or even more for educational/documentary content) can generate more viewing time, which is a positive signal for the algorithm.
 However, the first 10-15 seconds are crucial to catching attention.
 For Storie and Reel, brevity is obligatory: Stories are fragments of a few seconds, while Reel can reach up to 90 seconds, but the most effective are often under 30 seconds.
-The format it's just as important.
+The format It's just as important.
 Square videos (1:1) or vertical (9:16) tend to perform better on mobile, occupying more space in the screen and resulting in more immersive.
 Consider that most users access Facebook from smartphones.
 The resolution should be high (at least 1080p) for optimal visual quality.
 It is essential that the videos are well lit and that the audio is clear, although automatic playback without audio in the feed makes the subtitles almost mandatory.

 Subtitles and Captions: Accessibility and Reach

 Many users watch videos on Facebook without audio, especially in public contexts or when they are rapidly scrolling the feed.
-For this reason subtitles (or captions) are not only a question of accessibility for people with hearing problems, but a strategic need.
+For this reason, Subtitles (or captions) are not only a question of accessibility for people with hearing problems, but a strategic need.
 Subtitles significantly increase display time and engagement.
 Facebook offers tools to generate subtitles automatically, but it is always advisable to review them and correct them to ensure accuracy.
 Alternatively, you can upload a pre-generated SRT file.
 Includeing subtitles integrated into the video itself (burn-in captions) is another great practice, especially for Reel.
 This ensures that subtitles are always present, regardless of user settings.

 Call-to-Action: Drive the Next Step